 Commodities investing can be intimidating, but many market watchers believe now is a good time to get started.

-Many people have read little in the news about commodities investing since the 1997 collapse of Bre-X Minerals.
-But the junior mining industry has changed since then, and opportunities for investors abound.
+Many people have read little about commodities investing since the 1997 collapse of Bre-X Minerals.
+But the junior mining industry has changed, and opportunities for investors abound.

 That drought in financing lasted almost a decade.
 However, even as junior mining companies suffered and commodities prices remained low, the economies of developing countries continued to grow.
 Many of those countries — such as China, India, Brazil and Russia — have now emerged as economic powerhouses, and they are hungry for commodities like never before.

-Given those sweeping changes, many investors are wondering whether it’s now safe to invest in junior mining companies.
-And for many market watchers the answer is yes.
-The resource space is currently recovering from a bear market, and the overall consensus is that a lot of companies that are creating shareholder value are still priced well below what they are worth.
+Given those sweeping changes, many investors curious about the mining sector are wondering whether it’s now safe to invest in junior mining stocks.
+And for many market watchers, the answer is yes.
+The resource sector is currently recovering from a bear market, and the overall consensus is that a lot of companies creating shareholder value on the stock market are priced well below what they are worth.

-This is an updated version of an article first published by the Investing News Network on July 22, 2008.
+This is an updated version of an article first published by the Investing News Network in 2008.

 Don’t forget to follow us @INN_Resource for real-time updates!

 Securities Disclosure: I, Olivia Da Silva, hold no direct investment interest in any company mentioned in this article.